The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 Here is a list of what you need to do to apply:

-Once you get accepted, you’ll pay a $250 deposit that secures your seat within 30 days.
-This deposit goes toward your tuition and is not an additional fee.
+Once you’re accepted, you’ll pay a $250 deposit that secures your seat within 30 days which goes toward your tuition.

 Feeling Inspired?